-I was thinking about this today and I found it was a good time to mention it and also to share about the my directorial debut.
+I was thinking about this today and I found it was a good time to share about the my directorial debut.
 Someone I was speaking with recently asked me if my first film was my directorial debut.
 Nope.
 I started way before, like, way….way before.

 I was in Grade 3, or maybe Grade 4, hard to tell, we had the same teacher those two years.
 She had listed some art activities for us to do throughout the months that would count as part of our final grade.
 I, out of the blue, decided to write a play adaptation of the story ”The Queen Who Stole the Sky”.
 I wrote in dialogue where it was missing, put in direction and blocking notes.
 So I asked my teacher if my play could be one of the activities.
 She agreed 🙂 Yay!